gmosx/appengine_js/README.md

 This SDK is part of the [Nitro](http://www.nitrojs.org) ecosystem of Web Application development resources.
 The SDK tracks the latest developments in the <a href="http://commonjs.org">CommonJS</a> group.

+This SDK is used in the [narwhal-appengine](http://github.com/gmosx/narwhal-appengine) Narwhal engine to provide a CommonJS compatible API to the App Engine infrastructure.

 Design and Implementation
 -------------------------